Rabbi Julie Hilton Danan, PhD

 As a mother and now a grandmother, I’m also concerned with caring for our planet Earth for future generations.
 I hope that contemplating the sanctity and beauty of creation will inspire people to guard and care for our shared global home.

 My educational and professional background: I was ordained in the ALEPH: Alliance for Jewish Renewal Rabbinic Program, and received my PhD in Hebrew Studies from the University of Texas at Austin, specializing in Rabbinic Literature and Culture.
 I have worked many years in Jewish education and serve as the rabbi of Pleasantville Community Synagogue in Westchester County, New York.
 I previously led Congregation Beth Israel in Chico, California and Congregation Beth Am in San Antonio, Texas.
-I have taught on the faculty of California State University, Chico, and Texas Lutheran University, and currently teach for two Rabbinic seminaries, the ALEPH Rabbinic Program and the Academy for Jewish Religion.
+I have taught on the faculty of California State University, Chico, and Texas Lutheran University, and currently teach for two Rabbinic seminaries, the Academy for Jewish Religion and the ALEPH Rabbinic Program.
 When my five children were young, I wrote The Jewish Parents’ Almanac, published by Jason Aronson.

 For more on my professional and academic background, here is my CV.